 Jackson Hole Ski Trip

 The better winter version of Jackson Hole is not just “go ski.”
-It is the right base, one or two serious mountain days, and enough evening logic that the trip still feels fun after the boots come off.
+It is the right place to stay, one or two serious mountain days, and enough evening logic that the trip still feels fun after the boots come off.

 Arrival day